insightsengineering/rbmi/CONTRIBUTING.md

 install.packages(c("TMB", "glmmTMB"), type = "source")
 ```

-Note that you will need to have [rtools](https://cran.r-project.org/bin/windows/Rtools/rtools42/rtools.html) installed if you are on a Windows machine or [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) if you are running OSX (or somehow else have access to a C/C++ compiler).
+Note that you will need to have [rtools](https://cran.r-project.org/bin/windows/Rtools/rtools42/rtools.html) installed if you are on a Windows machine or [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) if you are running macOS (or somehow else have access to a C/C++ compiler).

 A list of common issues with `glmmTMB` can be found [here](http://glmmtmb.github.io/glmmTMB/#complications).